20 Of The Best Selling Vinyl Records Today

 If you’ve never seriously listened to Pink Floyd, The Dark Side of the Moon is a great place to start.
 It’s an awesome introduction to one of the most influential bands of all time.

-Who knows, after you listen through this record, you might end up scouring the web and discovering one of the many contemporary bands that was heavily inspired by this record and isn’t afraid to show it.
+Who knows, after you listen through this record, you might end up scouring the web and discovering one of the many contemporary bands that were heavily inspired by this record and isn’t afraid to show it.

 You’ll love this album if you enjoy music that covers a variety of topics including conflict, mental illness, and the passage of time.
 If you only own one vinyl record – this would be a great choice.

-Here’s an awesome fan made music video for “Time”:
+Here’s an awesome fan-made music video for “Time”: